Yes, America's Anchor Man is away, and this is your undocumented anchor man, no supporting paperwork whatsoever.

 The federal government is not in a position to do that.

-Tocqueville, when he was here two hundred years ago said the difference between an American and a European is that when something goes wrong, a European waits for his uh masters, his lord and masters, the king, the Lord of the Manor, whoever to come and fix it for him, uh the American just gets on and does it himself.
+Tocqueville, when he was here 200 years ago, said the difference between an American and a European is that when something goes wrong, a European waits for his masters, his lord and masters, the king, the lord of the manor, whoever to come and fix it for him.

-Even if the federal government were capable of uh fixing their peeling paint and dripping ceilings, the level of uh bureaucracy you would require to facilitate that in an effective way, as opposed to the way it is now, uh, where they're sending money to the wealthy school district in Wyoming that doesn't need it, but not to the impoverished school district in Utah that does.
+Even if the federal government were capable of fixing their peeling paint and dripping ceilings, the level of bureaucracy you would require to facilitate that in an effective way, as opposed to the way it is now, where they're sending money to the wealthy school district in Wyoming that doesn't need it, but not to the impoverished school district in Utah that does.

-The the level of government, the scale of government that would be required to fix peeling paint in uh grade schools across this country would be so huge that this would no longer be a free society.
+The level of government, the scale of government that would be required to fix peeling paint in grade schools across this country would be so huge that this would no longer be a free society.

-Uh Tockville thought the township was the heart of American democracy, and it used to be.
+Tocqueville thought the township was the heart of American democracy, and it used to be.

-You know, this idea called 1800 Obama, I'll solve all your needs.
+You know, this idea called 1-800-Obama, I'll solve all your needs.

 He can't do it, folks.